-While any professional wouldn’t recommend over other forms, welding cast iron is very much possible with a MIG welder.
+While any professional wouldn’t recommend MIG over other forms, welding cast iron is very much possible with a MIG welder.
 Here are some tips we’ve found for MIG welding cast iron:

-- The best choice in MIG wire would be speciality nickel wire, but this is the most expensive option, stainless steel MIG wire can also be used.
+- The best choice in MIG wire would be specialty nickel wire, but this is the most expensive option, stainless steel MIG wire can also be used.

 - An 80/20 (80% Argon, 20% Carbon Dioxide) gas works great in most situations, the only downside of this option though is the weld will rust eventually.
 Although, being cast iron the material is naturally prone to rusting.

 - Using a brazing wire is possible of bond the cast, but is a weak weld and not suggested for metals that will experience impact or loading.

-- Studding (pictured right) can be utilised to give mechanical strength to the weld, but this depends on the job.
+- Studding can be utilised to give mechanical strength to the weld, but this depends on the job.

 TIG Welding Cast Iron

 When TIG welding with cast iron, a nickel wire is the only real option available for this job.
-It can be expensive, although, the TIG process can provide a strong and clean weld on most cast iron jobs.
+It can be expensive, but the TIG process can provide a strong and clean weld on most cast iron jobs.